International Telehealth for Digestive Disorders

 Jesse Hoover DOM, MS, Dipl.OM

-Specialist in complex digestive disorders — international telehealth practice
+Clinical focus in complex digestive disorders — international telehealth practitioner with experience in in-person clinical settings

 Having lived with a digestive disorder myself, I understand the confusion and uncertainty it creates.
 Many people come to me after years of conflicting advice and treatments that never clearly helped—or quietly made things worse.